Rajasthan cabinet meeting over holding of State Assembly session begins at CM Ashok Gehlot's home

 Jaipur, July 24: Cabinet meeting chaired by Rajasthan Chief Minister Ashok Gehlot over holding the Assembly Session has begun.

 Earlier, Congress leader Randeep Singh Surjewala said that Rajasthan Cabinet meeting will take place on Friday at 9:30 pm.
-Addressing the media, Surjewala said that Chief Minister Ashok Gehlot wants to prove the majority in the House, adding that "we want to convene an assembly session to fight against coronavirus and for the people of the state."
+Addressing the media, Surjewala said that Chief Minister Ashok Gehlot wants to prove the majority in the House, adding that "We want to convene an assembly session to fight against coronavirus and for the people of the state."

 "The Governor told us he'll abide by the Constitution.
 He gave the CM a note that is to be looked into, and then the Governor will have to follow Article 174 of the Constitution," Randeep Singh Surjewala said.